ShraghvinM/PasswordForge/README.md

 ## Key components and features:

 1. User Registration and Log In
-2. Password Storage for Individual Users
+2. Password Storage for Individual Users on a cloud database
 3. Password Managing using CRUD
 4. Password Strength Evaluation
 5. Password Generator